Lizar22/fem-cloud-api/README.md

 * Building REST APIs with Spring Boot
 * Use of `JpaRepository` for CRUD operations
-* Structuring code using MVC principles
+* Structuring code using MVC pattern
 * Error handling using custom exceptions
 * Testing endpoints with Postman
+* Integration tests via H2 and Mysql profiles

 <br>